ttimbers/IBRO/README.md

 * R (http://cran.r-project.org/bin/windows/base/release.htm)

 #### If you use Linux
-* Bash Shell: The default shell is usually bash, but if your machine is set up differently you can run it by opening a terminal and typing bash.
+* Bash Shell: The default shell is usually `bash`, but if your machine is set up differently you can run it by opening a terminal and typing `bash`.
 There is no need to install anything.
 * Git: If Git is not already available on your machine you can try to install it via your distro's package manager.
-For Debian/Ubuntu run sudo apt-get install git and for Fedora run sudo yum install git.
+For Debian/Ubuntu run `sudo apt-get install git` and for Fedora run `sudo yum install git`.
 * R: You can download the binary files for your distribution from CRAN.
-Or you can use your package manager (e.g. for Debian/Ubuntu run sudo apt-get install r-base and for Fedora run sudo yum install R).
+Or you can use your package manager (e.g. for Debian/Ubuntu run `sudo apt-get install r-base` and for Fedora run `sudo yum install R`).
 Also, please install the RStudio IDE.

 Software Installation instructions are courtesy of Software Carpentry